 Types of funding: Programmatic and core grants

 Funding Opportunities: DRL awards the vast majority of its program funds through open competition.
-DRL publishes Requests for Statements of Interest (RSOIs) and Requests for Proposals (RFPs) on ww.grants.govand on the DRL website.
+You can find a collection of current and previous Bureau of Democracy, Human Rights, and Labor calls for Statements of Interest, Requests for Proposals, and Notices of Funding Opportunity the DRL website and on the www.grants.gov.